Link: Interview of Fujifilm’s executives about the GFX100RF

 Everything analog is suddenly cool again, and photography is no exception: There’s an incredible renaissance happening in film photography, led by a generation who grew up never knowing anything other than digital cameras.

 Yes.
-There is room for a few new film cameras that produce quality images (that’s a stab a Lomography).
+There is room for a few new film cameras that produce quality images (that’s a stab at Lomography).
 While things are moving in the world of film supplies, not always to the taste of aficionados, the stock of used film camera is just getting older.
 And older mean breakage, difficult to repair.

 The first announcement came in December 2022, but in April 2024, the publication date of the interview, we have a bit more detail.
 It will be a half frame 35mm camera, vertical, in a compact format.
 But every other details remain elusive, including exposure modes.